ALEGrO

 Necessity

-In order for the amount of trade in electricity within Europe to grow, the grid must grow as well.
-With ALEGrO, we are creating the first direct electricity link between Germany and Belgium and providing urgently needed grid capacities for cross-border electricity flows.
-At the same time, ALEGrO will strengthen the security of supply in the Aachen-Cologne region.
+For European electricity trading to grow, the grid must grow with it.
+With ALEGrO, the first direct electricity connection between Germany and Belgium was created, providing urgently needed grid capacities for cross-border electricity flows.
+At the same time, ALEGrO strengthens the security of supply in the Aachen-Cologne region.

 This project is part of the Trans-European Networks for Energy (TEN-E).
-The European Commission is supporting the project with funds from the TEN-E programme.
-The project has also been included in the European Union’s list of “PCI projects” – as a “project of common interest” urgently in need of implementation.
-Germany’s legislators have also recognised this need and added the project to the Federal Requirements Plan Act (BBPlG) as Project No. 30.
+The European Commission supported the project with funds from the TEN-E programme.
+The project was also included in the European Union’s list of “PCI projects” – as a “project of common interest” urgently in need of implementation.
+Germany’s legislators recognised this need and added the project to the Federal Requirements Plan Act (BBPlG) as Project No. 30.

 Technology and route

 The HVDC link requires a converter station at each end of the line to convert the alternating current to direct current and vice versa.
-The link is being planned as an underground cable route between the existing 380-kilovolt stations located in Oberzier in Germany (Amprion) and Lixhe in Belgium (Elia) and it will have a total length of some 90 kilometres.
-The German section will account for around 41 kilometres depending on the final route.
+The link has been build as an underground cable route between the existing 380-kilovolt stations located in Oberzier in Germany (Amprion) and Lixhe in Belgium (Elia).
+It has a total length of some 90 kilometres.
+The German section accounts for around 40 kilometres.